loberti1/pala_time/README.md

 find code to create/replicate turn generator for a drugstore

 # web_scrapper_books
-app created to obtain data from bookstore, gettion books with rating >= 4
+app created to obtain data from bookstore, get books with rating >= 4